 - The village of Bagru, located outside of Jaipur in Rajasthan, India, is known for its block-printed textiles using a technique that dates back centuries, if not millennia.
 In the village’s Chippa Mohalla (printer’s quarter), the air itself is redolent with the scent of the natural dyes.
 Not only can you watch the artisans’ printing process — from making natural dyes out of seeds and local clay to applying the intricately carved block stamps — you can also make a simple piece yourself.

 - Alpacas are a vital part of the indigenous culture in some regions of South America and their coat creates one of the warmest yarns in the world.
-On a trip to Ecuador, you can visit a weaving workshop in a small Quinchuqui community outside of Otavalo.
+On a tour to Ecuador, you can visit a weaving workshop in a small Quinchuqui community outside of Otavalo.
 There, you’ll meet the weavers and watch the painstaking process that converts the unspun wool into a fine finished scarf or sweater.
 You can even try your hand at the loom yourself.

 Was this useful?